Guard Your Heart: The Virtuous Woman’s Guide

 Our heart was made to be like loamy soil; soft enough for God and others to reach us.

-Pliable enough for change to take place where necessary and rich enough to be a blessing to others.
+Flexible enough for change to take place where necessary and rich enough to be a blessing to others.

-Our hearts are the reservoir for our feelings, desires, and choices so much effort is needed to protect that place where every root of every decision begins.
+Our hearts are the reservoir for our feelings, desires, and choices.
+So much effort is needed to protect that place where every root of every decision begins.

-Guarding our hearts also speaks to being alert to possible infiltration of sin and temptation that can strip us from that rich moist place in God; to clay-like soil where our hearts become unresponsive to the nudging of the Holy Spirit.
+Guarding our hearts also speaks to being alert to possible infiltration of sin and temptation that can strip us from that rich moist place in God.

 Then we are drawn away by our fleshly desires to do what pleases us and displeases God.

 “The heart is deceitful above all things and beyond cure.
 Who can understand it?”

-(Jeremiah 17: 9)
+This is our heart in its original state.
 However once we’ve accepted Jesus Christ into our lives; a conversion takes place.

 The Lord said to Ezekiel…

 “I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.”
-(Ezekiel 36:26)

-How to guard your hearts
+How to guard our hearts

-I have hidden your word in my heart that I might not sin against you.
+David said “I have hidden your word in my heart that I might not sin against you.
 The more we read God’s word, the less space and room we have for sin because the word helps us to keep focused and to be more like Christ.
-(Psalm 119:11)

 Someone once said “once sin is in, the word is out and once the word is in, sin is out.”